-Campbell contends the ornamental design of the '646 patent would have been obvious to a designer of ordinary skill based on Linz alone or Linz combined with Samways or Knott.
+Campbell contends the ornamental design of the '645 patent would have been obvious to a designer of ordinary skill based on Linz alone or Linz combined with Samways or Knott.
 Pet.
-31-37.
-Campbell relies on a comparison of the combined ornamental features of Linz and Samways or Knott with the design of the '646 patent, as well as the Gandy Declaration, to support this analysis.
+29-34.
+Campbell relies on a comparison of the combined ornamental features of Linz and Samways or Knott with the design of the '645 patent, as well as the Gandy Declaration, to support this analysis.
 Id. (citing Ex.
 1002 ¶¶ 44, 48-58).
 Campbell contends that Linz is the same basic claimed design, "and is therefore a suitable primary reference."
-Id. at 31.
-Campbell notes that the '646 patent claims stops having a straight, vertical design, and it would have been "obvious to try" vertical stops because they "were well known in the art."
-Id. at 32.
+Id. at 30.

 Campbell also relies on Samways as a secondary reference.
+Id. at 32.
+According to Campbell, Samways provides support for the placement and shape of a cylindrical object.
 Id. at 33.
-According to Campbell, Samways provides support for the placement and shape of a cylindrical object and the claimed vertical stops forward of the cylindrical object.
-Id. at 34.

 Campbell contends that "to the extent that it can be argued that Linz does not inherently disclose a cylindrical can, it would be obvious to a designer of ordinary skill in the art to use the display rack of Linz to dispense cylindrical cans."
-Id. at 33 (citing Ex.
-1002 ¶ 51).
+Id. at 30 (citing Ex.
+1002 ¶ 50).
 According to Campbell, the curvature of the bottom rails and the loading area would indicate to a designer of ordinary skill in the art that Linz is intended for use with cylindrical cans.
 Id.
-Campbell also argues that "[t]he use of a cylindrical can with Linz would yield predictable results - the can would roll from the loading area down to the stops of the display shelf, such that the can would be visible above the stops and through the gap between same."
-Id.; Ex. $1018 \, \P \, 33$; Ex. $1020 \, \P \, 32$ ("it would be obvious to such a designer to place a cylindrical object in the area of Linz designed to hold such an object").
+Campbell also argues that "[t]he use of a cylindrical can with Linz would yield predictable results - the can would roll from the loading area down to the display shelf, such that the can would be visible."
+Id.; Ex.
+1018 ¶ 33; Ex.
+1020 ¶ 32 ("it would be obvious to such a designer to place a cylindrical object in the area of Linz designed to hold such an object").

-Additionally, Campbell argues that a design incorporating a cylindrical can is disclosed by Linz in view of Samways because Samways discloses cylindrical cans dispensed from behind the vertical stops.
+Additionally, Campbell argues that a design incorporating a cylindrical can is disclosed by Linz in view of Samways because Samways has a can is located beneath the label area.
 Pet.
-36. According to Campbell, "combining the vertical stops and/or cans disclosed by Samways . . . with the design of Linz merely requires modifying the stops of Linz to be vertical and adding a can."
+31-32.
+According to Campbell, Knott similarly discloses a dispenser for small cylindrical articles.
 Id.

-Campbell contends that the relative positioning, dimensions, and scaling of the can and label area are not claimed in the '646 patent.
+Campbell contends that the relative positioning, dimensions, and scaling of the can and label area are not claimed in the '645 patent.
 Pet.
-Reply 13.
-Specifically, Campbell alleges that the patent claim "disclaims any height or width limitations of the label area, and any particular relationship between label area and can."
-Id.; Ex.
+Reply 9-13.
+Specifically, Campbell alleges that the patent claim "disclaims any boundaries on the label area's height and width."
+Id. at 10; Ex.
 1020 ¶ 28.
 Further, Campbell contends that even if these features were claimed, the design of Linz is basically the same.
 Pet.
-Reply 13 (citing Ex.
-1018 ¶¶ 47-57; Ex.
-1020 ¶¶ 60-67).
+Reply 10-11.
 Campbell also contends that because Gamon's expert, and inventor, characterizes the design as "simple," it must therefore be obvious.
-Id. at 15 (quoting Ex.
+Id. at 13 (quoting Ex.
 1021, 29:15-16 [sic, 28:15-16], 45:16-17).

 On remand, Campbell addresses Gamon's arguments related to the dimensions of the hypothetical can that would fit in Linz's display area.
 Campbell also addresses the spatial relationship between the hypothetical dispensed can and various parts of the dispenser.
 Paper 97, 6-14.
-Relying on the testimony of its experts, Campbell argues that to the extent there might be any differences in dimension between a Linz dispenser with a can in the dispensing area and the design claimed in the '646 patent, "any differences are de minimis" at best and, from the perspective of a designer of ordinary skill, would not change the fact that the Linz and '646 dispensers create the same overall visual appearance.
+Relying on the testimony of its experts, Campbell argues that to the extent there might be any differences in dimension between a Linz dispenser with a can in the dispensing area and the design claimed in the '645 patent, "any differences are de minimis" at best and, from the perspective of a designer of ordinary skill, would not change the fact that the Linz and '645 dispensers create the same overall visual appearance.